0m3gaC0d3/jwt-rest-api-skeleton/README.md

 ### Add your environment variables

 Next you need to provide some environment variables.
 This can be archived by copying the `.env.dist` file of the core and save it as `.env` in the root of your project.
 Adjust each value of the file to your needs.

 ### Build

-Finally you have to build your project by running  `composer install`.
+Finally, you have to build your project by running  `composer install`.

 ### Create public and private key for JWT